On the use of impedance detuning for gastrointestinal segment tracking of ingestible capsules: Numerical Study

 \subsection{Numerical Results}

 After optimizing the antennas, the possibility of using the impedance detuning is examined by simulating the antennas in numerical phantoms representing 3 tissues in the GI tract: stomach, small intestine, and large intestine.
 The EM properties of these tissues at 434 MHz are tabulated in Table \ref{tab:emproperties} \cite{gabriel}.
-The simulated magnitude and phase of the reflection coefficient are shown in Fig \ref{fig:simresults}.
+The simulated magnitude and phase of the reflection coefficient are shown in Fig. \ref{fig:simresults} and the values at 434 MHz are tabulated in Table \ref{tab:numbers}.
 From the results, it can be seen that the minimum difference in the magnitude observed between 3 GI tissues at 434 MHz is 0.9~dB for $t = 0.6$~mm and 1.1 dB for $t = 0.4$~mm.
 As for the phase, it is $16.9^\circ$ for $t = 0.6$~mm and $19.7^\circ$ for $t = 0.4$~mm.
 As these values are sufficiently large to distinguish the tissues, it can be stated that the change in the impedance response of the antenna in different GI tissues can be utilized to determine the segment in which the capsule is located.
-Note that it is more convenient to track the change in the phase for the intended purpose, as it is more dominant than the change in the magnitude.
+Note that it is more convenient to track the changes in the phase for the intended purpose, as they are larger and more consistent than the changes in the magnitude.
+The phase values are predominantly affected by the changes in the conductivity of surrounding tissues.
+The effect of the relative permittivity on the phase is insignificant.
+In the conductivity range of 0.8--2 S/m, which covers all GI tissues at 434~MHz, the conductivity is inversely proportional to the phase angle.
+For the 0.4~mm shell, the phase follows the law $\phi = -131.7\sigma + 309$ ($R^2 = 0.932$), and for the 0.6~mm, $\phi = -75.1\sigma + 217$ ($R^2 = 0.948$).